jfabello/gc-platform-api-client/docs/classes/workforcemanagement-api.md

 - [`getWorkforcemanagementAdherenceHistoricalJob`](#getworkforcemanagementadherencehistoricaljob) - Query the status of a historical adherence request operation.
 Only the user who started the operation can query the status
 - [`getWorkforcemanagementAgentAdherenceExplanation`](#getworkforcemanagementagentadherenceexplanation) - Get an adherence explanation
 - [`getWorkforcemanagementAgentManagementunit`](#getworkforcemanagementagentmanagementunit) - Get the management unit to which the agent belongs
+- [`getWorkforcemanagementAgentsMeAdherenceHistoricalJob`](#getworkforcemanagementagentsmeadherencehistoricaljob) - Request to fetch the status of the agent adherence job.
+Only the user who started the operation can query the status
 - [`getWorkforcemanagementAgentsMeManagementunit`](#getworkforcemanagementagentsmemanagementunit) - Get the management unit to which the currently logged in agent belongs
 - [`getWorkforcemanagementAlternativeshiftsOffersJob`](#getworkforcemanagementalternativeshiftsoffersjob) - Query the status of an alternative shift offers operation.
 Only the user who started the operation can query the status
 - [`getWorkforcemanagementAlternativeshiftsOffersSearchJob`](#getworkforcemanagementalternativeshiftsofferssearchjob) - Query the status of an alternative shift search offers operation.
 Only the user who started the operation can query the status